 The world frontiers forum

 The World Frontiers Forum unites leaders in industry, culture, and government with pioneering creators across frontiers from contemporary art and music to machine learning and biology.
-Established around an annual gathering in Cambridge, Massachusetts, the WFF aims to catalyze audacious pioneering dreams into works that touch the lives of millions and improve the human condition.
+Established around an annual gathering, the WFF aims to catalyze audacious pioneering dreams into works that touch the lives of millions and improve the human condition.
 The future exists in our collective belief in such efforts.

 In 2019 the World Frontiers Forum is exploring ways to enhance and protect digital identity, privacy, and safety.
 Two special gatherings will serve as focal points for this exploration.
-Net@50, to be held at the MIT Media Lab and Café ArtScience on July 16, celebrates the 50th anniversary of the first Internet message and looks ahead to the challenges and opportunities facing the next 50 years.
+Net@50, which was held at the MIT Media Lab and Café ArtScience on July 16, celebrated the 50th anniversary of the first Internet message and looked ahead to the challenges and opportunities facing the next 50 years.
 Our annual World Frontiers Forum will take place in Berlin on November 8 and 9, on the 30th anniversary of the fall of the Wall.
 It will be focused on The Future of Digital Identity and look to frame a 2020 Convergence Project around this topic.

 At the heart of the WFF is the Convergence Project.
 This unique international collaboration addresses United Nations sustainable development goals and is led by young pioneers—artists, scientists, engineers, designers, entrepreneurs—who work with WFF members to realize their vision.
 The 2018 Convergence Project, which targets the problem of under-nutrition, is called Foods That Matter.